© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ponsticill Inscribed Stone is a scheduled monument protected by Cadw under reference BR141.
 View the official record →

-Ponsticill Inscribed Stone is an Early Medieval inscribed stone located in Breconshire, Wales, dating to the period between the fifth and seventh centuries.
+Ponsticill Inscribed Stone is an Early Medieval stone bearing an inscribed cross, located in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR141.

 Ponsticill Inscribed Stone dates from the early medieval period, and is classified as a inscribed stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ponsticill Inscribed Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR141.